Here are some tips on how to start the homeschool high school year well.

 - Building financial management skills.(Want to teach your teens to handle their finances in the present and in the future?
 Download 7Sisters’ popular course: Financial Literacy from a Christian Perspective.)

 Feeling overwhelmed?
-Homeschooling high school can be overwhelming.
+Because homeschooling high school can be overwhelming.
 So, we need God’s sustaining help and His guidance.
 Prayer is where we can find this.

 How to start the homeschool year well: Setting healthy expectations